uc-cdis/gen3-user-doc/docs/appendices/cdis-data-client.md

 * * *
 ## 4) Download a data file using its UUID
 * * *
 Once a data file is registered and uploaded to object storage, its UUID can be provided to the CDIS data client to download the file.
-A filename can also be specified for the local copy of the file with the '--file \<filename\>' option.
+A filename can also be specified for the local copy of the file with the `--file filename` option.

 Example:
 ```